Dell says could buy back at least $3 billion in VMware tracking stock

-(The Dec.
-14, 2015 story was refiled to correct the Dell spokesman name to David Frink in final two paragraphs)

-Dell Inc [DI.UL] said in a filing on Monday that it has the flexibility to buy back at least $3 billion (£2 billion) in VMWare Inc (VMW.N) tracking stock, the special class of shares the computer maker plans to issue to help finance its acquisition of EMC Corp EMC.N.
+Dell Inc [DI.UL] said in a filing on Monday that it has the flexibility to buy back at least $3 billion (1.98 billion pounds) in VMWare Inc (VMW.N) tracking stock, the special class of shares the computer maker plans to issue to help finance its acquisition of EMC Corp EMC.N.

 The disclosure could prove important as Dell seeks ways to boost the value of VMware, a virtualization software maker majority-owned by EMC.
 The plans to issue a tracking stock have weighed on VMware's common shares, which have lost a quarter of their value since the acquisition of EMC was announced in October.